suomitek/suomitek-appboard/docs/architecture/design-proposals/dashboard/deployment-improvements.md

 The basic parameters that an application supports should be defined per chart.
 Along with the different files of the application, we should include the information of these parameters as a different file.
 The proposed approach is to use the file: `values.schema.json`.
 This file will be a [JSON Schema](https://json-schema.org/).
 We have chosen this approach since it's also used by Helm v3 to validate the `values.yaml` of a chart ([link](https://github.com/helm/helm/pull/5350/)).
 Also, it's possible to autogenerate a form from a JSON schema as we do for the service catalog instances.
 We won't do so for the moment because we cannot be sure that if a `values.schema.json` exists, it represent all the relevants fields of a `values.yaml`.
 In any case, we won't autogenerate the form to give a better experience.

 This JSON Schema allows us to know the structure of the `values.yaml` file but, to know which parameters should be represented in the basic form, we need more information.
 In particular we need to map well known parameters, like "Disk size", to parameters in the `values.yaml`.
 For doing so, we can include a new label in the JSON schema.
-For the disk size, we will mark the parameter with `form=diskSize` so Kubeapps can recognize it.
+For the disk size, we will mark the parameter with `form=diskSize` so Suomitek-appboard can recognize it.
 Having those two pieces of information, we are able to deliver the desired experience.
 See the next section for an example.

 ### Supported Applications and Parameters for v1

 We should decide the first subset of applications and parameters that we want to support in order to deliver the first version of this feature.
-Based on the popularity of the charts managed by Bitnami that are installed through Kubeapps, we have selected:
+Based on the popularity of the charts managed by Bitnami that are installed through Suomitek-appboard, we have selected:

 1.	bitnami/wordpress
 2.	bitnami/apache